Crassula alba

 Photographer: Johannes Vogel

-Crassula alba is a flowering succulent growing a basal leaf rosette and a large, nearly flat-topped, head-like inflorescence annually of mostly red, sometimes pink, white or yellow flowers at heights up to 50 cm.
+Crassula alba, commonly called the feko, is a flowering succulent growing a basal leaf rosette and a large, nearly flat-topped, head-like inflorescence annually of mostly red, sometimes pink, white or yellow flowers at heights up to 50 cm.
 The fragrant flowers are small but form a compact head of numerous flowers to about 15 cm in diameter.

 The leaf rosette of Crassula alba seen here probably belongs to C. alba var. alba.
-There are two more recognised varieties, viz. var. parvisepala with conspicuous maroon or purple leaf spots and var. pallida, a threatened species of Mpumalanga and beyond the border in Swaziland.
-What the pallid version looks like could not be ascertained at the time of writing this.
+There are two more recognised varieties, viz. var. parvisepala with conspicuous maroon or purple leaf spots, and var. pallida, a threatened species of Mpumalanga and beyond the border in Swaziland.
+What the pallid version looks like could not be ascertained at the time of writing.

-Each plant will usually have just one rosette.
-Leaf pairs along the flower stems are spirally arranged.
-Some drying out of leaf tips may be seen.
-Old dry leaves will remain on the stem.
-Leaf margins are sometimes folded in.
-The leaf surfaces are glabrous (hairless), although some scattered hairs are found on some plants.
+Each plant will usually grow only one leaf rosette.
+Leaf pairs along the flower stems are spirally arranged to decussate.
+Some drying out of leaf tips may be present.
+Old dry leaves remain on the stem.
+Leaf margins are sometimes folded in or curved in.
+The leaf surfaces are glabrous (hairless), although scattered hairs are found on some plants.

-The C. alba species distribution is in the east of South Africa, predominantly in Limpopo, Gauteng, Mpumalanga and KwaZulu-Natal, but also spreads into the east of North West, the Free State and the Eastern Cape.
+The C. alba species distribution is in the east of South Africa, predominantly in Limpopo, Gauteng, Mpumalanga and KwaZulu-Natal, but extends into the east of North West, the Free State and the Eastern Cape.

-The habitat is variable, often on rocky outcrops, in shallow soils on rock ledges, grassland and bushveld.
-The species is not considered threatened in habitat early in the twenty first century.
+The habitat is variable, often rocky outcrops, shallow soils on rock ledges, grassland, and bushveld.
+The habitat population is deemed of least concern early in the twenty first century.

 There is a report from Swaziland that according to some traditional belief one can use C. alba for becoming invisible.
-Those with such a need should take care in experimentation to avoid unknown side-effects (JSTOR; http://pza.sanbi.org; www.sntc.org.sz; http://redlist.sanbi.org).
+Those stimulated by curiosity should take care to avoid unintended consequences (iNaturalist; JSTOR; http://pza.sanbi.org; www.sntc.org.sz; http://redlist.sanbi.org).